Icon-Newsletter

 Success!
 Thank you for signing up for our weekly Moneymax newsletter.

-It's not always easy to get approved for a credit card, especially for entrepreneurs and freelancers who don't have a stable or regular income.
-Banks are also not too keen on applicants with bad credit or no credit history.
+It's not always easy to get approved for a typical credit card, especially for first-timers who don't have enough income documents or have not established good credit standing yet.
+Banks are not too keen on applicants with bad credit or no credit history.

 What is a Secured Credit Card?

-A secured credit card is a type of credit card with a cash deposit serving as collateral.
-Because it's guaranteed by the cardholder's deposit, applicants can expect quick and 100% approval, making it the easiest way to get a credit card in the Philippines.
+A secured credit card is a type of credit card that requires collateral in the form of a cash deposit.
+Because it's guaranteed by the prospective cardholder's deposit, applicants can expect quick and 100% approval, making it the easiest way to get a credit card in the Philippines.

-The main difference is that you have to open a savings or time deposit account with the issuing bank.
+Secured credit cards have the same features as their regular version.
+The only difference is that you have to open a savings or time deposit account with the issuing bank.
 You also need a hold-out deposit, a percentage of which determines your credit limit.
-This means that if you deposit PHP 10,000, you’ll be given a maximum credit limit of PHP 9,000.

 You can't withdraw your hold-out deposit until you clear and settle your balance.
 Aside from this, you also need to formally request a card cancellation or a lifting of your hold-out deposit.

-This will not be a quick process, though.
+This won't be a quick process, though.
 It usually takes around two months for banks to release the hold-out amount.
 But from that point on, you should be able to withdraw your cash.

 • Proof of stable income is not required.